-ANNUITY INVESTORS LIFE INSURANCE COMPANY SUPPLEMENTAL SCHEDULE OF LIFE AND HEALTH REINSURANCE DISCLOSURES FOR THE YEAR ENDED DECEMBER 31, 2023
+ANNUITY INVESTORS LIFE INSURANCE COMPANY SUPPLEMENTAL SCHEDULE OF LIFE AND HEALTH REINSURANCE DISCLOSURES FOR THE YEAR ENDED DECEMBER 31, 2024

-The following information regarding reinsurance contracts is presented to satisfy the disclosure requirements in SSAP No. 61R, Life, Deposit-Type and Accident and Health Reinsurance, which apply to reinsurance contracts entered into, renewed or amended on or after January 1, 1996.
+The following information regarding reinsurance contracts is presented to satisfy the disclosure requirements in SSAP No. 61, Life, Deposit-Type and Accident and Health Reinsurance, which apply to reinsurance contracts entered into, renewed or amended on or after January 1, 1996.

-Examples of risk-limiting features include provisions such as a deductible, a loss ratio corridor, a loss cap, an aggrega ate limit □ No ⊠ or other provisions that result in similar effects. □ No 🗵 Yes C If yes, indicate the number of reinsurance contracts to which such provisions apply: If yes, indicate if deposit accounting was applied for all contracts subject to Appendix A-791 that limit significant ri isks.
+·····- · ·························· 1.
+Has Annuity Investors Life Insurance Company reinsured any risk with any other entity under a reinsurance contract (or multiple contracts with the same reinsurer or its affiliates) that is subject to Appendix A-791, Life and Health Reinsurance Agreements , and includes a provision that limits the reinsurer's assumption of significant risks identified in Appendix A-791?
+Examples of risk-limiting features include provisions such as a deductible, a loss ratio corridor, a loss cap, an aggregate limit or other provisions that result in similar effects.
+Yes □ No ⊠ If yes, indicate the number of reinsurance contracts to which such provisions apply: If yes, indicate if deposit accounting was applied for all contracts subject to Appendix A-791 that limit significant risks.
 Yes □ No □ N/A ⊠ 2.
-Has Annuity Investors Life Insurance Company reinsured any risk with any other entity under a reinsurance continuity multiple contracts with the same reinsurer or its affiliates) that is not subject to Appendix A-791, for which reinsuccounting was applied and includes a provision that limits the reinsurer's assumption of risk?
-Examples of risk-limiting features include provisions such as a deductible, a loss ratio corridor, a loss cap, an aggrega or other provisions that result in similar effects. ate limit Yes [□ No ⊠ If yes, indicate the number of reinsurance contracts to which such provisions apply: If yes, indicate whether the reinsurance credit was reduced for the risk-limiting features.
-Yes □ No □ N/A ⊠ 3.
-Does Annuity Investors Life Insurance Company have any reinsurance contracts (other than reinsurance contracts federal or state facility) that contain one or more of the following features which may result in delays in payment in in fact: (a) Provisions that permit the reporting of losses to be made less frequently than quarterly; (b) Provisions that permit settlements to be made less frequently than quarterly; (c) Provisions that permit payments due from the reinsurer to not be made in cash within ninety (90) days of the set date (unless there is no activity during the period); or (d) The existence of payment schedules, accumulating retentions from multiple years, or any features inherently do to delay timing of the reimbursement to the ceding entity.
-Yes [□ No ⊠
+Has Annuity Investors Life Insurance Company reinsured any risk with any other entity under a reinsurance contract (or multiple contracts with the same reinsurer or its affiliates) that is not subject to Appendix A-791, for which reinsurance accounting was applied and includes a provision that limits the reinsurer's assumption of risk?
+Examples of risk-limiting features include provisions such as a deductible, a loss ratio corridor, a loss cap, an aggregate limit or other provisions that result in similar effects.
+Yes □ No ⊠ If yes, indicate the number of reinsurance contracts to which such provisions apply: If yes, indicate whether the reinsurance credit was reduced for the risk-limiting features.
+Yes □ No □ N/A ☒ 3.
+Does Annuity Investors Life Insurance Company have any reinsurance contracts (other than reinsurance contracts with a federal or state facility) that contain one or more of the following features which may result in delays in payment in form or in fact: (a) Provisions that permit the reporting of losses to be made less frequently than quarterly; (b) Provisions that permit settlements to be made less frequently than quarterly; (c) Provisions that permit payments due from the reinsurer to not be made in cash within ninety (90) days of the settlement date (unless there is no activity during the period); or (d) The existence of payment schedules, accumulating retentions from multiple years, or any features inherently designed to delay timing of the reimbursement to the ceding entity.
+Yes □ No ⊠